i05nagai/memorandum/language/english_speaking.md

         * have the dge over sb/sth
         * to be slightly better than someone or something else
 * Take a stroll down
+* stagger
 * stumble
+    * stumble over/on
+        * he stumbled over the step as he came in
     * fall
         * she stumbleed over a toy
         * he stumbled around in the dark